cotton-coding/loom-io/documentation/core/examples.md

 ## Read file content

-Beside JSON any file you be read as Buffer or String
+In addition to JSON, you can read any file as a buffer or string.

 ```ts
 import Loom from "@loom-io/core";